 Service technicians evaluate how the unit is performing, check the injector and injector screen, and adjust the unit, if necessary.
 Fritz shares that, unfortunately, a water softener is often a forgotten appliance.
 To be sure this routine assessment isn’t overlooked, homeowners will often go on a service plan to ensure it’s properly maintained and operating at peak efficiency.

-Benefits of a Service Plan
+Benefits of a Service Plan for Water Treatment

 Without routine service, a water softener can lose its ability to properly treat your water, bringing back the hard water problems homeowners likely experienced before installation, like dry skin, slimy hair, and housecleaning headaches.